freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 the :doc:`journalist guide <../../journalist/journalist>`.

 .. note::
-  If you have lost your login information or your *Two-Factor Authentication* is no longer valid, you can create another account with admin privileges via the command line on the Application Server.
+  If you have lost your login information or your two-factor authentication is no longer valid, you can create another account with admin privileges via the command line on the Application Server.
 See :ref:`here <Create Admin CLI>` for more information.